“The wine of Emilia-Romagna is, more than any other, a wine of love”

 In Emilia, the most scented among Malvasia, the Aromatic of Candia, could be found on the rolling hills of Parma and Piacenza soils rich in clay and temperate climate, ideal for the maturation of its golden clusters.

 A typical vine from the Scandiano area, Reggio Emilia, Spergola has roots that date back to the 15th century, when it was mentioned by Bianca Cappello, Grand Duchess of Tuscany and in the course of history, it was also called Pomoria, Pellegrina, Spergolina or Spargolina.
-It is a very ancient autochthonous vine, and that for a long time has been confused with the most famous Sauvignon.
+It is a very ancient autochthonous vine, and that has been confused with the most famous Sauvignon for a long time.
 In 2000, an analysis of the DNA of this vine definitively demonstrated the genetic diversity from Sauvignon vines, allowing the registration of Spergola in the National Catalog of Vine Varieties and therefore the inclusion in the DOC Colli di Scandiano and Canossa.

 The Spergola vine makes it possible to obtain a white wine that in its sparkling version has a pale straw yellow color with faint greenish reflections, a delicate scent of flowers and green apple and a fragrant taste with good acidity.

-As a dry wine, it accompanies a Sunday lunch with appetizers, first courses based on fish, stuffed pasta, light main courses, and cold cuts, or with Parmigiano Reggiano.
+As a dry wine, it can be paired, for a perfect Sunday lunch, with appetizers, first courses based on fish, stuffed pasta, light main courses, and cold cuts, or with Parmigiano Reggiano.
 The sweet version is instead suitable for baked cakes, biscuits, English soup.
 But the maximum taste, at the end of a family meal, is reached by soaking in this wine a piece of donut.

 Lambrusco is the most widespread family of vines in the Emilia countryside and its production area extends from the territories of Reggio Emilia and Modena.
 From these fragrant grapes, a pleasant sparkling wine is obtained, to the point of being the most exported in the world.
 A commercial success that fully reflects the popularity on site, where the faithful are divided between estimators of the finer Sorbara, the more intense Grasparossa or even the Salamino or Maestri, of the sweet or dry type.